- Ambassador George P. Kent

 United States Secret Service

 History of the Agency:

-The United States Secret Service is one of our nation’s oldest federal investigative law enforcement agencies.
-It was founded in 1865 as a branch of the U.S. Treasury Department.
-The agency was originally created to combat the counterfeiting of U.S. currency which was a serious issue at the time.
+The United States Secret Service is one of the United States’ oldest federal investigative law enforcement agencies.
+It was founded in 1865 as a branch of the U.S. Treasury Department and was originally created to combat the counterfeiting of U.S. currency, which was a serious issue at the time.